7-minute read

 5. Highlighting the value of authentic leadership

-With work-from-home becoming a permanent fixture in many organizations (at least as an option), leaders are facing new challenges in their efforts to engage employees.
+With work-from-home now a permanent fixture in many organizations (at least as an option), leaders and change management consulting teams are facing new challenges in their efforts to engage employees.
 When change is on the horizon, employees are more likely to engage with leaders they trust, and that trust begins with authenticity.

 According to the Gartner study, employees with high trust have 2.6 times greater capacity to absorb change than those with lower trust levels.